manon-allah/Salety-App/README.md

-# salety_update
+# Salety

-A new Flutter project.
+A new Flutter project with Api

-## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: